agm1984/react-image-perspective/README.md

 ```

 ## Twitter
-Follow me on Twitter to stay up to date on JavaScript and cutting edge software engineering techniques.
+Follow me on Twitter to stay up to date on JavaScript and cutting edge Software Engineering techniques.

 [@agm1984](https://www.twitter.com/agm1984)